Retriever

 -

-Integrate directly with the Cohere Rerank inference endpoint using the
+Use the Cohere Rerank inference endpoint with the

 rerank

-Integrate directly with the Google Vertex AI inference endpoint using the
+Use the Google Vertex AI inference endpoint with the

 rerank